Demographics of France: Statistics

 By comparison, a mere 7.6% of 60 to 64-year-olds and 3.1% of those over the age of 80 were of non-European origin over three generations, meaning they themselves, their parents, or grandparents were born outside of Europe.

 Figures also revealed that 16.2% of all children aged four and below living in France are of Maghreb descent—a term used to describe the predominately Arab regions of northwest Africa, including Morocco, Libya, Algeria, Mauritania, and Tunisia.
-One in ten children in the same age group in France are immigrants or are the children of immigrants from elsewhere in Europe, with 7.3% having originated from sub-Saharan Africa, 4% from Asia, and 1.7% from the rest of the world.
+Out of every ten same-agegroup children in France, one is an immigrant or the child of immigrants from elsewhere in Europe, with 7.3% having originated from sub-Saharan Africa, 4% from Asia, and 1.7% from the rest of the world.

 The Paris region is a magnet for immigrants, hosting one of the largest concentrations of immigrants in Europe.
 As of 2006, about 45% of people (6 million) living in the region were either immigrant (25%) or born to at least one immigrant parent (20%).

 Of European ethnic groups not indigenous to France, the most numerous are people of Italian family origin and it is estimated that about 5 million citizens (8% of the population) are at least partly of Italian origin if their parentage is retraced over three generations.
 This is due to waves of Italian immigration, notably during the late 19th century and early 20th century.
 Other large European groups of non-native origin are Spaniards, Portuguese, Romanians, Poles, and Greeks.
 Also, due to more recent immigration, between five and six million people of Maghrebi origin and approximately 800,000 Turks inhabit France.

 An influx of Maghrebi Jews immigrated to France in the 1950s and after the Algerian War due to the decline of the French empire.
 Subsequent waves of immigration followed the Six-Day War, when some Moroccan and Tunisian Jews settled in France.
 Hence, by 1968, Maghrebi Jews were about 500,000 and the majority in France.
-As the majority of these new immigrants were already culturally French, because of their cooperation with colonists, they needed little time to adjust to French society.
+As the majority of these new immigrants were already culturally French they needed little time to adjust to French society.
 Black people come from both the French overseas territories (French Guiana, Guadeloupe, Martinique, Réunion, and former colony Haiti) and Sub-Saharan Africa (especially Côte d'Ivoire, Mali, and Senegal).
 France has the largest black population in Europe.

 There is a substantial Romani population in France.
 There is approximately 400,000 Roma living in France.